DevEooo/DevEooo.github.io/README.md

  - Javascript
  - CSS

-Copy: https://deveooo.github.io to see the result!
+Copy this or click https://deveooo.github.io to see the result!

 Note: This website isn't responsive yet.